jabl/scip-slides/debugging.md

 ---

-### Exercise: ls
+### Exercise: tracing

+- Load a toolchain module, compile `/scratch/scip/debug/blas.c` (link with a suitable BLAS library such as OpenBLAS or MKL depending on the toolchain).
--   Use *strace* to see what syscalls `ls` makes and try to understand what it's doing. **Hint** If you don't know what a syscall does, check the manual: `man foo`
+- Use *strace* to see what syscalls it makes and try to understand what it's doing. **Hint** If you don't know what a syscall does, check the manual: `man foo`
--   Same as above, but check `ls -l`.
+- Same as above, but run it with `OMP_NUM_THREADS=1`.
 What is the difference?
--   Use ldd to check which dynamic libraries are used by ls
+- Use ldd to check which dynamic libraries are used by the binary
--   Use readelf to inspect the ls binary
+- Use readelf to inspect the binary